Antoine de Pluvinel: History

 In 1594, Pluvinel founded the "Academie d'Equitation" near what is now Place des Pyramides, a long-time dream.
 There, the French nobility was trained not only in horsemanship, but also in all the accomplishments (dancing, fashionable dressing, etc.) It can be said that Pluvinel's influence on the aristocracy lasted from the late 16th century to the 17th century.
 Richelieu, the future Prime minister of King Louis XIII attended the Academie; so did William, duke of Cavendish.

 Pluvinel died on 24 August 1620, leaving no male heir.
 His name passed on his nephews La Baume, who were authorized to add Pluvinel to their own name and later became marquesses of la Baume de Pluvinel (1693).
+The work of the riding academy in Paris was continued by Pluvinel's business partner or manager, Monsieur Benjamin.

 Pluvinel's book was published posthumously by the Dutch engraver Crispijn van de Passe the Younger and the royal valet de chambre J.D.
 Peyrol, first in 1623 under the name Le Maneige Royal, with magnificent engravings, but having never been edited.
 In 1625 the book was published in its complete form, having been edited by Pluvinel's friend Menou de Charnizay, under its definitive name L'Instruction du Roy en l'exercice de monter à cheval ("Instruction of the King in the exercise of horse riding").
 It has since been re-printed several times, and translated into many languages.